How to Give Yourself a Spa-Level Facial at Home

 Step 9.
 Add Some Oil

 This is optional but it does make a difference, especially during colder months.
-Get a few drops of your facial oil and pat it on your cheeks to lock everything in and put the cherry on top.
+Get a few drops of your facial oil and pat it on your cheeks to lock everything in.

 FAQs